Naval Battle of Guadalcanal: Chaotic melee, IJN prevails

-Two of the U.S. destroyers met a sudden demise just before 2:00.
+Three of the U.S. destroyers met a sudden demise just before 2:00.
 Amatsukaze finally cleared the range into the battle, and immediately star shells fired from Nagara illuminated several destroyers peppering Hiei with gunfire.
 Commander Tameichi Hara ordered the destroyer to close to 3,000 yards, and upon the crew delivering this order Amatsukaze let out eight torpedoes at the enemy ships.
 Commander Hara had trained heavily as a torpedo warfare expert, and his knowledge paid off.
 Aaron Ward and Monssen barely avoided being torpedoed, maneuvering just in time.
-The destroyer Barton was not as lucky; she was forced to slow down to avoid colliding with Aaron Ward, and before she could pick up speed, two of Amatsukaze's torpedoes slammed amidships, which tore Barton in half and sank her in a tremendous explosion of flames and steam.
+The destroyer Barton was not as lucky; she was forced to slow down to avoid colliding with Aaron Ward, and before she could pick up speed, two of Amatsukazes torpedoes slammed amidships, which tore Barton in half and sank her in a tremendous explosion of flames and steam.

+Cushing was still mangled and disabled from the earlier gunfire damage from Nagara, Yukikaze, and Harusame but damage control was just starting to settle a few fires.
+Teruzuki located the destroyer and pounced on the crippled Cushing.
+Nearly a dozen 3.9-inch (12 cm) hits reset any damage control efforts before starting more fires which helped to engulfed the ship, delivering the coup de grâce which led to the crew abandoning Cushing at 3:15 and leaving her to sink over several hours with the loss of at least 70 men.

-Laffey, having escaped her encounter with Hiei, was suddenly located by Yukikaze and Teruzuki and illuminated by star shells.
-Immediately afterwards, one 14-inch (356 mm) shell from Hiei took revenge and hit the amidships superstructure, disabling her turret 3.
-Laffey responded with her remaining three guns, but before landing a hit, one of Yukikaze's torpedoes landed the crippling blow, blowing off Laffey's stern, breaking her keel, destroying electrical power, and starting a gigantic fire.
-With flooding and fires quickly overwhelming damage control efforts, the abandon ship order was issued, and as Laffey was being abandoned, the fire caused by Yukikaze's torpedo hit ignited her turret 4 magazines and sank Laffey nearly instantly in a tremendous explosion.
+Laffey, having escaped her encounter with Hiei, was suddenly located by Nagara and Yukikaze and illuminated by star shells.
+Immediately afterwards, two 14-inch (356 mm) shells from Hiei took revenge and hit the bridge amidships superstructure, before three 5-inch (127 mm) shells from Yukikaze disabled Laffeys 5-inch (127 mm) turret no 2.
+Laffey responded with her remaining three guns, but before landing a hit, one of Yukikazes torpedoes landed the crippling blow, blowing off Laffeys stern, breaking her keel, destroying electrical power, and starting a gigantic fire.
+With flooding and fires quickly overwhelming damage control efforts, the abandon ship order was issued, and as Laffey was being abandoned, the fire caused by Yukikazes torpedo hit ignited her turret 4 magazines and sank Laffey nearly instantly in a tremendous explosion.

-O'Bannon while turning away from Hiei noticed the massive explosion caused by Laffey's sinking and swerved to avoid colliding with her wreck, with O'Bannon's crew throwing some 50 lifejackets overboard to the surviving men in the water.
+O'Bannon while turning away from Hiei noticed the massive explosion caused by Laffeys sinking and swerved to avoid colliding with her wreck, with O'Bannons crew throwing some 50 lifejackets overboard to the surviving men in the water.
 As this happened, Yukikaze noticed O'Bannon and fired with her 5-inch (127 mm) guns.
-O'Bannon turned away, and while no hits were landed a near miss detonated underneath the keel and temporarily disrupted O'Bannon's lighting and power.
+O'Bannon turned away, and while no hits were landed a near miss detonated underneath the keel and temporarily disrupted O'Bannons lighting and power.